ctkochan22/Legislative/README.md

 ##How It Works
 This application uses Node.js and MongoDB, as well as the [Sunlight Labs](https://sunlightlabs.github.io/congress/) API, which gives us access to all bills and their details in almost real-time.

-As we wanted to focus on bills that were going to hit the congress floor soon,
+As we wanted to focus on upcoming bills, we pulled all the bills scheduled to approach the floor that week and gathered additional data using the API.
+In order to keep it up to date, we have the application make a call to the API everytime the page is loaded.

+All the graphs are generated based on the data we retrieve and package.

+##How to Use

+##Obstacles

+##Mission and Origin